coffee2code/wpuntexturize/readme.txt

 This ONLY prevents WordPress from making HTML entity code substitutions of single and double quotation marks with their curly alternatives and does NOT prevent WordPress from making any other character and string substitutions.

-= What text does this plugin modify (aka filter)? =
+= What text does this plugin modify/filter? =

 This plugin potentially modifies the post content, excerpt, title, comment text, widget text, and more.

-See the description for a complete list of filters that are unfiltered.
+More specifically, it performs a wpuntexturize on every filter that WordPress applies the wptexturize to by default.
+This list comprises:

+comment_author, term_name, link_name, link_description, link_notes, bloginfo, wp_title, widget_title, single_post_title, single_cat_title, single_tag_title, single_month_title, nav_menu_attr_title, nav_menu_description, term_description, the_title, the_content, the_excerpt, comment_text, list_cats, widget_text

+This complete list can be filtered via wpuntexturize's own filter, `wpuntexturize_filters`.

 == Filters ==